SciMed/style-guide/README.md

 * Keep private methods clustered together at the end of the file.
 * Write arrays on a single line when they are fewer than 80 characters long.
 Otherwise, write them as one line per item.
   * [Example](samples/ruby/arrays.md)
+* Avoid meta-programming classes for reasons of readability.

 #### Documentation
 * When documenting methods use [Yard](http://yardoc.org/) style documentation.
 This is especially important when purpose, parameters, or return values are ambiguous.